 For the September 1, 2010 actuarial valuation, the entry age normal cost method was used.
 The actuarial value of pension benefit assets was determined using techniques that spread the effects of short-term volatility in the market value of investments over a five-year period.
 The actuarial assumptions included an 8.0% investment rate of return (net of administrative expenses), projected salary increases of 4.5% to 7.75%, which includes an inflation rate of 4.0% and no costs of living increases.
-The remaining amortization period at September 1, 2010, was 16 years using a level percent, open basis, amortization period.
-Factors that significantly affected the identification of trends were changes in contribution rates for employee and employer contributions from 6.75% to 7.75% and 10.25% to 11.65%, respectively.
+The remaining amortization period at September 1, 2010, was 30 years using a level percent, open basis, amortization period.
+There were no factors that significantly affected the identification of trends such as changes in benefits, actuarial methods or assumptions.